-- Achieving high quality development which fits well with the location. - Protecting open space within the village as well as the surrounding countryside including the landscape, views and habitats. - Meeting local housing needs. - Promoting local businesses in the village centre and Whitemans Green neighbourhood centre. - Local transport proposals including the maintenance and enhancement of public rights of way. - Facilitating the expansion of local schools, open space and improved community facilities.
+- Achieving high quality development which fits well with the location. - Protecting open space within the village as well as the surrounding countryside including the landscape, views and habitats. - Meeting local housing needs. - Promoting local businesses in the village centre and Whitemans Green neighbourhood centre. - Local transport proposals. - Facilitating the expansion of local schools, open space and improved community facilities.